TechSir3n/LogMonitoringSystem/README.md

 5. Add support for various log formats (JSON, CSV, XML, etc.). **Done**
 6. Implement application performance monitoring based on logs (request processing speed, response time, etc.).
 7. Add the ability to aggregate logs from multiple sources (several servers or applications).
-8. Implement automatic detection of application problem areas based on logs and offer solutions to improve performance.
+8. Implement automatic detection of application problem areas based on logs and offer solutions to improve performance.**Done**
 9. Add support for multilingual logs (localization).
 10. Implement the ability to configure the rules for processing logs through the web interface or the configuration file. **Done**